The McGill Dobson Centre for Entrepreneurship also offers awards and scholarships for students.

 Amount: $160,000 awarded in total across all 4 Tracks by National Bank

 Mastercard Foundation-Dobson Startup Awards

-Established under the Mastercard Foundation Scholars Program at McGill University the MCF-Dobson Startup Awards supports ventures competing in the Social Enterprise track of the McGill Dobson Cup.
+Established under the Mastercard Foundation Scholars Program at McGill University the MCF-Dobson Startup Awards supports ventures competing in the Social Impact track of the McGill Dobson Cup.
 The awards will be offered to viable, sustainable, and scalable social ventures and community projects that create economic opportunities for others.
-More information >

-Valued at a total of $23,000, this award will be given to three deserving teams competing in this year’s startup competition, who demonstrate innovative ideas in the areas of social entrepreneurship.
+Valued at a total of $17,000, this award will be given to two deserving teams competing in this year’s startup competition, who demonstrate innovative ideas in the areas of social entrepreneurship.
 The award will be divided as follows:

 Established in 2017 in the Faculty of Engineering, the McGill EngInE Prize, funded by our generous donors, the late Jim Brodeur and his wife Barbara Brodeur, is offered by the McGill Engine Centre to support a technologically-based venture competing in the final round of the McGill Dobson Cup competition.
 To be eligible for the McGill Engine Prize in the McGill Dobson Cup, at least one team member must be a current full-time student or professor at McGill’s Faculty of Engineering and the venture must be technologically-based.

 Established in 2003 through the generosity of Mr. Avrum Morrow for an outstanding undergraduate student, or group of students, who focus(es) their efforts on social responsibility.
 Awarded to (a) winning team(s), composed of students, of the McGill Dobson Cup Start-UP Competition or similar McGill Dobson Centre for Entrepreneurship initiatives.
 Awarded by the McGill Dobson Centre for Entrepreneurship at the Desautels Faculty of Management at McGill University.